apache/ambari-logsearch/docs/development.md

 docker-compose up -d zookeeper solr logsearch
 ```

-Secondly, if you are planning to run Log Feeder from an IDE, for running the LogFeeder main methoud, you will need to set the working directory to `ambari/ambari-logsearch/ambari-logsearch-logfeeder` or set `LOGFEEDER_RELATIVE_LOCATION` env variable.
+Secondly, if you are planning to run Log Feeder from an IDE, for running the LogFeeder main method, you will need to set the working directory to `ambari/ambari-logsearch/ambari-logsearch-logfeeder` or set `LOGFEEDER_RELATIVE_LOCATION` env variable.
 With Maven, you won't need these steps, just run this command from the ambari-logsearch-logfeeder folder:

 ```bash